 We will assess your financial circumstances and outline the advantages and disadvantages of the different options that may help to manage your outstanding debts.

 Once you choose to enter into a Consumer Proposal, we will consult with you to devise an offer that benefits you and your lenders.

 After a Consumer Proposal is filed, what will happen?

-- We will register the proposal at the OSB (Office of the Superintendent in Bankruptcy).
+- Your Consumer Proposal will be registered at the OSB (Office of the Superintendent in Bankruptcy).
 Then, you will not make any more direct payments to your unsecured lenders.
 Furthermore, if your lenders have filed any salary arrestment’s, or have taken civil action against you, this will be halted.

-- We will propose the Consumer Proposal to your lenders.
+- Your Consumer Proposal will be sent to your lenders.
 It will feature information about your personal circumstances, and the reasons for your financial problems along with a formal offer for repayment which we be legally binding.